×

 Are common prescription medications available in New Jersey?

 "Yes, common prescription medications are available in New Jersey.
 Pharmacies in the state are able to fill prescriptions for a variety of medications, including antibiotics, pain relievers, antidepressants, and other medications used to treat a variety of conditions.
-Many pharmacies also offer generic versions of brand-name medications, which can be more affordable for patients," said one expat.
+Many pharmacies also offer generic versions of brand-name medications, which can be more affordable for patients," wrote an expat living in New Jersey.

 Do you have anything more to add about local medical facilities in New Jersey?